Cricket West Indies

 Cricket West Indies (CWI) is the governing body for cricket in the West Indies (a sporting confederation of over a dozen mainly English-speaking Caribbean countries and dependencies that once formed the British West Indies).
 It was originally formed in the early 1920s as the West Indies Cricket Board of Control, but changed its name to West Indies Cricket Board (WICB) in 1996.
 In November 2015, the Board resolved to rename itself as Cricket West Indies as part of a restructuring exercise that would also see the creation of a separate commercial body.
 This rebranding formally occurred in May 2017.

 CWI has been a full member of the International Cricket Council (ICC) since 1926.
 It operates the West Indies cricket team and West Indies A cricket team, organising Test tours and one-day internationals with other teams.
-It also organises domestic cricket in West Indies, including the Regional Four Day Competition and the Regional Super50 domestic one-day (List A) competition.
+It also organises domestic cricket in the West Indies, including the Regional Four Day Competition and the Regional Super50 domestic one-day (List A) competition.
 The CWI has also collaborated with Sir Allen Stanford in the organisation of the domestic Stanford 20/20 competition for the Twenty20 format of cricket.
 Later they created their own Twenty20 league called Caribbean Twenty20 after disbanding Stanford 20/20.
 In 2013 they created Caribbean Premier League, a Professional Twenty20 league.

 CWI's membership includes the six territorial cricket associations of the various countries and territories which contest the West Indies first-class and limited-overs competition in the Caribbean.
 Each provides two directors, in addition to a number of non-member directors.
 Two of these associations are themselves multi-national boards representing a number of countries and dependencies.

 The president of CWI is Dr Kishore Shallow, who replaced Ricky Skerrit in 2023.
 Chris Dehring is its chief executive officer.

 Since 2005, per an ICC mandate, the West Indies Women's Cricket Federation (WIWCF) has been integrated with CWI.
 The President of the WIWCF is Carol Whilby-Maxwell and the Secretary is Michael Seepersaud.

 CWI is charged with aiding regional development of cricket in the Americas region, under the ICC's development program.